beginner-corp/lambda/readme.md

 exports.handler = lambda(sum)
 ```

-The `validate` library above takes care of builtin parameter validations.
-It can also handle custom types.
+`@smallwins/validate` takes care of parameter validations.
 The callback style above enjoys symmetry with the rest of Node and will automatically serialize `Error`s into JSON friendly objects including any stack trace.
-Finally we wrap our function using `lambda` which will return a function with an AWS Lambda friendly signature.
+All you need to do is wrap a vanilla node errback function in `lambda` which returns your function with an AWS Lambda friendly signature.

-## easily chain dependant actions ala middleware
+## easily chain dependant actions ala middleware :loop:

 Building on this foundation we can compose multiple errbacks into a Lambda.
 Lets compose a Lambda that:

 - Validates parameters
 - Checks for an authorized account
 - And then either returns data safely
-- If anything fails return JSON serialized `Error` array
+- Or if anything fails return JSON serialized `Error` array

 ```javascript
 var validate = require('@smallwins/validate')